murttkapln/LibraryApp/README.md

 ## Objective

-Build a Clarus Library using ReactJS.
+Build a  Library App using ReactJS.

 ### At the end of the project, following topics are to be covered;